kptrngol/The-Space-Explorer/README.md

-#The Space Explorer
+#the lone space

+In search of valuable deposits, Joseph is forced to engage in a solitary dance amidst a ring of ice and rocks.
+His endless solitude is interrupted by a mysterious noise coming from the unilluminated side of the orbit.

-The Space Explorer is a simple Raylib based game.
+The lone space is a simple Raylib based game.
 The project was started with an aim to learn the basics of the Raylib library and game programming.

 This exercise was focused on: